cdepage/zerodep/packages/guard/guard.array/README.md

 The following @zerodep packages may be helpful or more appropriate for your specific case:

 - [@zerodep/is.array](https://www.npmjs.com/package/@zerodep/is.array) - checks if a value is an array

+## Configuration via Higher Order Function

+Let's begin with a definition to ensure a common vocabulary: a Higher Order Function (HOF) is just a function that returns another function.

+This package uses a Higher Order Function as a way to set up/configure its functionality for:

+- **cleaner code:** having to pass configuration options once instead of to every call to the function making your code easier to read and reason about
+- **improved performance:** any time a set of configuration options is passed to a function, it is merged with some default values, doing this once means fewer CPU cycles and memory consumption
+- **future scalability:** if/when additional configuration options are available they will have no impact on your existing code and will be easier to add should you wish to use them
+- **consistency:** all @zerodep packages that may be configured follow the same pattern, making the Developer Experience (DX) just a little sweeter

 ## Guards & Defensive Programming